Auerilas/ecopy/docs/source/matrix_comps.rst

  		'lower' tests hypothsis that correlation is lower than predicted.

- 		'both' is a two-tailed test
+ 		'both' is a two-tailed test.

  	nperm: int
 	 	Number of permutations for the test.